leomccormack/SPARTA/README.md

 These instructions will help you compile the individual VST audio plug-ins.
 Alternatively, they can be downloaded from here:
 * [Pre-built](http://research.spa.aalto.fi/projects/sparta_vsts/) - for Windows (64-bit) and Mac OSX (10.10 or higher)

+**NOTE: As of 6.12.2018, the code requires JUCE v5.3.2 and vstsdk3610_11_06_2018_build_37 or older.
+We are currently looking into how to accommodate the recent changes.**

 ### Prerequisites

 To compile the plugins yourself, the following SDKs and frameworks must be placed in the 'SDKs' folder like so